RollSight dice tray camera in use - dice rolling on gaming desk

 Logitech C920, C922x, Razer Kiyo Pro, Elgato Facecam, Anker PowerConf C200

-Tiny board cameras can work if the scene stays bright and steady.
+Tiny plug-in cameras can work if the tray stays bright and steady.

 Won't be great